 You can attract native birds to your garden by setting up a feeding station.

-It can take a while for birds to get used to feeding at the table.
+It can take a while for birds to get used to feeding at a sugar water or fruit feeder.
 Make sure feeding stations topped up regularly in winter and early spring when natural food sources are more limited.

 Foods to avoid

 - Seeds and grain.
 They attract introduced birds that out-compete natives.

 - Bread.
 Birds are likely to become malnourished.